hashgit/mood-api/README.md

 The application does not use any special NPM packages other than what is absolutely required.
 The development environment uses babel for ES6 and mocha/chai/sinon/nyc for unit testing.
+The lint package uses airbnb which I am more comfortable with.

 The runtime uses babel packages for runtime, joi for object validation and momentjs for easy data formatting and conversions. lodash is only added for the mock storage implementation.